AgnosticUI/agnosticui/pull_request_template.md

 Fixes # (issue)

-## Type of change
+## Checklist:

 Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Is this a bug fix
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+- [ ] Is this a new feature

-## Checklist:

-- [ ] First submitted new feature or bugfix issue?
+- [ ] Have you submitted new feature or bugfix issue?
+Unless it's a small bugix, we generally prefer to track PRs against an issue which starts a dialogue to give us context.
-- [ ] Does change require CSS updates to existing components?
+- [ ] Does the change require CSS updates to existing components?
 If so, have you updated all frameworks and verified?
 - [ ] Does this add a new component?
-If so, have you updated all framework's `copystyles.js` to pull it in and verified?
+If so, have you updated all framework's `copystyles.js` to pull in said CSS and verified it's working properly?
-- [ ] Tests are passing?
+- [ ] Tests passing?
 - [ ] Have you added to the framework's /examples apps? e.g. `agnosticui-react/examples`?
+These are kitchen sink sanity checks which help to verify a component is working and derive documentation snippets.
 - [ ] Have you updated the docs?
 These live in [site/docs](https://github.com/AgnosticUI/agnosticui/tree/master/site/docs)

-- [ ] My changes generate no new warnings
-- [ ] I have added tests and/or examples that prove my fix is effective or that my feature works
+_We realize above checklist is pretty intimidating, reach out with an at mention on your issue if you're interested in contributing but need some clarifications!_